TiagoPdaS/TiagoPdaS/README.md

 ### Hello, It's Me <br/>
 ### Tiago da Silva👋 <br/>

-and I'm a Font End Developer
+"🦖 I am a Front End Developer passionate about creating dynamic and responsive web interfaces using React, <br/>
+JavaScript, and CSS.
+Always learning and seeking new challenges. 💻🚀"

 ## Connect with me:

 <p>
 <a